Asthma

 Treatment and Prevention

+The narrowing of the airways is reversible if the trigger is removed or if the inflammation is treated medically.
 Some medicines relax the airways while others reduce or prevent the inflammation, swelling and mucus.
-Natural methods of asthma management should be tried prior to or along with conventional treatments.
+Natural methods of asthma management should be tried prior to, or along with, conventional treatments if possible.

 Signs, symptoms & indicators of Asthma: